 2Dark felt like a confusing and difficult mess that was hard to get into.
 There were a number of options in just how the gameplay worked making it hardcore to some degree.
 The game also lacked a proper direction trying to be too many things instead of having a core system of reference.
 The world had great levels of detail, but this was always hidden behind the darkness or the rooms littered with traps making it too terrifying to travel anywhere.
 The story also had a strong start to it offering a narrative that could have been darker than before and then it just turns into a find n' guide children experience.

-Review Done on 2Dark for Xbox One
+2Dark Review on Xbox One

 Review Code Provided by Evolve PR